Girt by Sea

 Girt by Sea is a documentary film about the Australian coast which combines archive and crowd-sourced footage with an original soundtrack by The Panics.

 The film was made using footage from the National Film and Sound Archive and ABC Archives along with crowd-sourced home movies contributed through social media.
 Its content spans 100 years of moving images.

 The film

 Girt by Sea follows the format of From the Sea to the Land Beyond, also produced by Heather Croall.
-It explores the role the coast has played in Australia's national identity.
+Written and directed by Shane McNeil, it explores the role the coast has played in Australia's national identity.
 It depicts surf lifesavers on Bondi Beach, shipbuilding in Whyalla, the Great Ocean Road, coral reefs off Queensland, the indigenous fishermen of Groote Eylandt, and Tasmania's sentinel lighthouses.
 It also shows darker moments such as whaling, the impact of colonisation, and changing views on immigration.

 The film was commissioned by ABC TV Arts, Perth International Arts Festival, ScreenWest, Screen Australia and the National Film and Sound Archive.

-The title comes from a line in the Australian national anthem, Advance Australia Fair, "Our home is girt by sea" with "girt" meaning surrounded by water.
+The title comes from a line in the Australian national anthem, Advance Australia Fair, "Our home is girt by sea" with "girt" meaning surrounded.